mcginleyireland/irishbaking.github.io/_posts/2021-03-07-irish-pancakes.md

     **Frying the Pancakes**

     5. Some people like to fry the pancakes in butter but I like to use Olive Oil.
 (Probably not the healthiest)
-    6. When the oil/butter is hot enouh on the frying pan, add some of the pancake batter.
+    6. When  you have lightly greased the frying pan with the oil/butter and it has come to temperature, add some of the pancake batter.
     7. When the top side is no longer wet, flip it over.